aamish29/Bonk-Analysis-in-Knime/README.md

 Follow these steps to run the analysis:

 - Clone this repository
-- Open the workflow file (Bonk_Project3_Team9.knwf) in KNIME Analytics Platform.
+- Open the workflow file (Bonk_analysis.knwf) in KNIME Analytics Platform.
 - Configure the MongoDB Connector nodes with your MongoDB credentials.
 - Execute the workflow to generate insights and visualizations.